How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

 Revision sometimes looks like several re-readings with a red pen.
 Other times, it looks like taking colored pencils and blocking out specific aspects of craft: blue for dialogue, pink for detail, red for exposition, green for character traits, etc. This is a great way to quickly see if you’re leaning too heavily in one direction or another.
 Revision can look like physically cutting up a story and piecing it back together.
 It can also look like putting the latest draft away and completely rewriting from memory to see what sticks and what doesn’t.

 Another thing I recommend doing during the revision period is to give your story a full pass looking for repetition and echoes.
-Sometimes these don’t add anything to the story and need to be culled.
+Sometimes these don’t add anything to the story and need to be removed.
 Other times, they are clues.
 Dan Chaon, in his collection Stay Awake, is a master at using echoes for uncanny effect.
 His stories are chilling, but you won’t notice why until you start breaking down the loops he has carefully constructed.
 You want your story to get to the point where the echoes are seamless—that is, the reader won’t notice them until a second, third, fourth reading.

 Why Layers Are as Important to Stories as They Are to Birthday Cakes

 When I was a teenager, my best friend’s mother made her a rainbow layer cake for her birthday.
 That’s right: seven layers of colorful, delicious cake.
-Never before or since has a birthday cake been so incredible, or unforgettable.
+Never before or since has a birthday cake been so incredible, or so unforgettable.

 A good story, like that cake, has many layers.
-And each layer is doing it’s own work.
+And each layer is doing its own work.
 Just as the rainbow cake did not have two red layers or three green layers, so a story does not want excess baggage.
 Each story needs its own specific set of layers.
 Each layer might not be apparent upon first reading, but a good story invites further reading, because a good story wants to reveal itself.